statamic/docs/content/collections/fieldtypes/text.md

     name: append
     type: string
     description: >
-      Add text before (to the left of) the text input.
+      Add text after (to the right of) the text input.
   -
     name: character_limit
     type: integer